 Table 3:12 provides statistics for persons 60 and older for the LCADD region.
 The total population over the age of 60 is 25.6% and 24.2% of the population is isolated or living alone.
-The LCAAAIL strategies and goals for FY23 are community outreach to persons 60 and older to provide awareness of services available, assist adults with home modifications and repairs through grant funding, provide virtual health services, and expansion of providers for in-home services.
+The LCAAAIL strategies and goals for FY23 are community . outreach to persons 60 and older to provide awareness of services available, assist adults with home modifications and repairs through provide virtual grant funding, health services, and expansion of providers for in-home services.

-Table 3:12 Statistics Persons 60 and Older
+Table 3:12 Statistics Persons60 and Older